josephgtran/JosephT/README.md

 # JosephT
-This is my personla website.
+This is my personal website.
 ENJOY!